marchof/javabubble/README.md

 ## Handle Mapping

+From the table below a [following.csv](https://github.com/marchof/javabubble/releases/download/latest-exports/following.csv) CSV file is automatically created that we can import directly into Mastodon.

-Please keep the alphabetic ordering by Twitter handle when adding more people.
-Thanks!
+*Please keep the alphabetic ordering by Twitter handle when adding more people.
+Thanks!*

 Twitter              | Fediverse                           | Name
 -------------------- | ----------------------------------- | ---------------------